 Why is it you can never find the right screwdriver when you need it?
 Or for that matter the measuring tape when you’re measuring for new curtains?

 The answer is usually a simple one.
 Most of us have so much clutter that we store stuff wherever it seems convenient at the time.
 The problem with this method is that we often forget where that convenient spot was the minute we move on to something else.
+It's a great way to accidentally fill the home with too many things.

 Life Storage has great solutions for storing those items that tend to be misplaced frequently, like socks.